Brian D. GluecksteinPartner

 Mr. Glueckstein has experience representing clients in commercial litigation in both federal and state courts, as well as in regulatory investigations before federal and state agencies.
 He also has experience representing the special litigation committee of a board of directors conducting internal investigations.

-Mr. Glueckstein was recently named a "Rising Star" by IFLR1000 and Law360, and to Turnarounds & Workouts list of outstanding young restructuring lawyers in 2014, 2015 and 2016.
-He has been recognized by The Legal 500 United States.
+Mr. Glueckstein was recently named a “Next Generation Lawyer” by The Legal 500 United States.
+He was also named a “Rising Star” by IFLR1000 and Law360, and to Turnarounds & Workouts list of outstanding young restructuring lawyers in 2014, 2015 and 2016.

 - Represents the official committee of unsecured creditors of Energy Future Holdings in its pending Chapter 11 cases, the largest operating Chapter 11 case ever filed in Delaware.